Concurrent Majors, Minors, and Certificates

 Multiple Majors

-As a Mechanical Engineering student, you may earn degeres in more than one major.
+As a Mechanical Engineering student, you may earn degrees in more than one major.
 The majors may be within the same college or in different colleges.
 For more information, please visit the College of Engineering's Multiple Majors webpage.

 Mechanical and Biomedical Engineering

-See the Undergraduate Bulletin to learn more about minors offered at Penn State.
+See the Undergraduate Bulletin to learn more about minors offered at Penn State

 Useful Links